Arlyn Bradshaw, Mountain West regional director

-Arlyn Bradshaw serves as the executive director of Best Friends in Utah.
-In this capacity, he coordinates life saving collaboration across the eight states of the mountain west.
-Based in Salt Lake City, Arlyn has direct oversight of Best Friends programs that are turning Utah into a no-kill state.
-Together with the NKUT initiative and its coalition of nearly 60 animal welfare organizations, Best Friends Utah runs its own Pet Adoption Center, kitten nursery, and two spay/neuter clinics.
+Arlyn Bradshaw is the Mountain West regional director for Best Friends, after previously serving as the executive director for Best Friends in Utah.
+In his capacity as a regional director, he coordinates lifesaving collaboration across the eight states of the Mountain West.
+Based in Salt Lake City, Arlyn has direct oversight of the Best Friends programs that are turning Utah into a no-kill state.
+Together with the NKUT initiative and its coalition of animal welfare organizations, Best Friends in Utah runs its own pet adoption center, a kitten nursery and two spay/neuter clinics.

-In addition to Arlyn’s work with Best Friends, he is also an elected official as a member of the Salt Lake County Council.
+In addition to his work with Best Friends, Arlyn is also an elected official as a member of the Salt Lake County Council.
 Among his top priorities as an elected official is ensuring that Salt Lake County Animal Services — the largest animal services agency in the state — maintains its status as a no-kill shelter.

-Arlyn is an alumnus of the University of Utah, holding a BA in Political Science and a Masters of Public Administration.
-Prior to Best Friends, he worked at the University of Utah as the assistant dean of students.
-Originally from rural Idaho, Arlyn has been active in Utah politics and the University of Utah community for over a decade.
+Arlyn is an alumnus of the University of Utah, holding a B.A. in political science and a master’s degree in public administration.
+Prior to coming to Best Friends, he worked at the University of Utah as the assistant dean of students.
+Originally from rural Idaho, Arlyn has been active in Utah politics and the University of Utah community for more than a decade.
 He currently lives in Salt Lake City with his partner, Neil Webster.
-They have three rescue pit bull terriers, Bella, Atticus and Sweet Pea, and a dachshund named Fritz.
+They have three rescued pit bull terriers, Bella, Atticus and Sweet Pea, and a dachshund named Fritz.